OsmondOlive/bioflowhub/aboutme.md

 ### Why trust what I write?

 All content on this site is completely free to read.
 That said, I do occasionally recommend products I genuinely find interesting and worth your attention.
 Some of those recommendations include affiliate links, which means I may earn a small commission if you decide to purchase.
-But I will never point you toward something I would not stand behind — your wellbeing matters more than any commission.
+But I will never point you toward something I would not stand behind.
+Your wellbeing matters more than any commission.

 When I recommend products, I am always transparent about why and whether I earn anything from it.
 You can check my [Recommended Products](/recommended) page for the full list.